andrew-codes/home-automation/docs/install-required-services.md

 ## Point Domain to IP

 Before creating an ingress to access the registry, point your docker domain to the public IP of your Digital Ocean droplet.
-The droplet is automatically created via inlets and already tunnelling securely to the cluster.
+The droplet is automatically created via inlets and already tunneling securely to the cluster.

 > It is important to point your docker domain to the droplet's public IP before proceeding!